Syi-I/FlatLights-Wiki/en_us/Motivational-Chair.md

 ## Usage
 There are currently no crafting uses for motivational chairs.

 Motivational chairs are meant to be used as decoration blocks.
-When a player sits in the chair, the player receives the `regeneration 3` and `saturation 1` effects.
+When a player sits in the chair, the player receives the effects `regeneration 3` and `saturation 1`.